-GRANADA GOLD MINE INC. MANAGEMENT'S DISCUSSION AND ANALYSIS QUARTERLY HIGHLIGHTS THREE AND NINE MONTHS ENDED MARCH 31, 2023
+GRANADA GOLD MINE INC. MANAGEMENT'S DISCUSSION AND ANALYSIS YEAR ENDED JUNE 30, 2023

-MANAGEMENT'S DISCUSSION AND ANALYSIS - QUARTERLY HIGHLIGHTS
+MANAGEMENT DISCUSSION AND ANALYSIS

-The following Management's Discussion and Analysis ("MD&A") is a review of the operations, current financial position and outlook of Granada Gold Mine Inc. ("Granada" or the "Company"), and it has been prepared by management and should be read in conjunction with the unaudited condensed interim financial statements of Granada for the three and nine months ended March 31, 2023 and in addition to the audited annual financial statements for the years ended June 30, 2022 and 2021, together with the notes thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS").
-The discussion covers the three and nine months ended March 31, 2023 and up to the date of filing of this MD&A. This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
+The following Management's Discussion and Analysis ("MD&A") is a review of the operations, current financial position and outlook of Granada Gold Mine Inc. ("Granada" or the "Company"), and it has been prepared by management and should be read in conjunction with the financial statements of Granada for the year ended June 30, 2023 and in addition to the audited annual financial statements for the years ended June 30, 2023 and 2022, together with the notes thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS").
+The discussion covers the year ended June 30, 2023 and up to the date of filing of this MD&A. This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
 All amounts are stated in Canadian dollars unless otherwise indicated.